The Excel Eomonth function returns the last day of the month, that is a specified number of months before or after an initial supplied start date.

 The syntax of the function is:

-|start_date||-||The initial date|
+|start_date||-||The initial date.|

-|months||-||The number of months to add to (or subtract from) the start_date, before returning the last day of the resulting month|
+|months||-||The number of months (positive or negative) to add to the start_date, before returning the last day of the resulting month.|

 If you get an error from the Excel Eomonth function this is likely to be one of the following:

-|#VALUE!||-||Occurs if either any of the supplied arguments are not numeric values.|
+|#VALUE!||-||Occurs if any of the supplied arguments are non-numeric.|